dagleaves/ehull-calculator/README.md

 # Energy Above the Convex Hull Calculator

-Interfaces with the Materials Project database to calculate the e_hull for each material in a given csv containing material formulas and their corresponding total energies.
+Interfaces with the Materials Project database to calculate the e_hull for each material in a given csv containing material formulas and their corresponding total energies per atom (must be per atom, not total overall).

 ## Dependencies